thoth-tech/documentation/docs/Splashkit/Modules/Machine Learning/SRS.md

 - Ease of use
 - Performant in both time, and AI move choice

-These requirements are mainly focused on the user experience, and how the user will interact with the system.
+These requirements are mainly focused on the user experience, and how the user interacts with the system.

 ### 2.2 Assumptions and Dependencies

 This system has a few assumptions.
 These include:

-- Users will implement required functions that allow the AI standardised access to the game.
+- Users implement required functions that allow the AI standardised access to the game.
 - The game has consistent inputs and outputs.
-- If the game is to be played in real-time it is given to the AI in discretised steps.
+- If the game is to be played in real-time it is given to the AI in discrete steps.
-- User will give CPU time before a game starts for training purposes if required.
+- User allow for CPU time before a game starts for training purposes if required.

 Each of these assumptions is important for the use and requirements of the system.
 The system should be able to deal with multiple move requests in quick succession.